-ENGL 2332 (ENG 2331).
-(ENG 2317) Survey of World Literature I. (3-3-0)
+ENGL 2332 Survey of World Literature I. (3-3-0)

-A study of world masterworks from the Greek era through the Renaissance.
-Authors studied include but are not limited to Homer, the Greek playwrights, Plato, Vergil, Dante, and other European writers.
+This course focuses on the masterworks of world literature from the earliest literature and the Greek era through the Renaissance.
+Authors studied include but are not limited to Homer, the Greek playwrights, Plato, Vergil, and Ovid.
 A fully documented research paper is required as part of the course work.

 ENGL 2333.
-(ENGL2332) (ENGL 2318) Survey of World Literature II.
-(3-3-0) Prerequisite: ENGL 1302.
+Survey of World Literature II.
+(3-3-0)